 - Add in dried cranberries for a sweet burst of flavor.

-How to store leftover Ramen Broccoli Slaw
+How to store leftover Ramen Noodle Salad

 There is no way around it.
 If you have leftovers the ramen noodles will go soft.
 Not soft like in the soup but soft as in they will lose their crunch.
 It is still good leftover and you can add some fresh ramen noodles to get the crunch back.